rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/setup.md

 **1. Support Page -** Here you need to select a WordPress Page to be used as a support page.

-i.
-Select pages already created: From the dropdown, you can select any page already there in your site to be used as support page.
+i) Select pages already created: From the dropdown, you can select any page already there in your site to be used as support page.

 ![support_page](https://cloud.githubusercontent.com/assets/8191145/7454947/02883148-f296-11e4-9302-0f0feadd2bee.png)

 or

-ii.
-Create a new Support Page: You can create a new support form page by clicking on **-Create New Page-** and enter the name of the page in the textbox.
+ii) Create a new Support Page: You can create a new support form page by clicking on **-Create New Page-** and enter the name of the page in the textbox.

 ![new_support_page](https://cloud.githubusercontent.com/assets/8191145/7455191/a16a6ece-f297-11e4-8981-ad4775d21885.png)